HCDigitalScholarship/summer-django/wednesday/django_startproject.md

 **Part III**
 Add images and links using the [Django template language](https://docs.djangoproject.com/en/2.2/ref/templates/language/)
-- Add images to the app's static directory, use `{% static 'file.jpg' %}` to load it.
+- Add images to the app's static directory
 - Add another path to urls.py.
 Link to it using``<a href="{% url 'path_name' %}">Link!</a>`